 More ideas to introduce Pi to children and celebrate Pi Day

-Sir Cumference and the Dragon of Pi is a great book to read to introduce Pi to children.
+Sir Cumference and the Dragon of Pi (affiliate link) is a great book to read to introduce Pi to children.
 My girls love learning through stories, and this is a fun adventure that smoothly incorporates math concepts within the tale.
 I read it with my 8- and 12-year-old (I think it’s suitable for younger children too) and they enjoyed the book as a story in its own right, and it really helped them to grasp the concepts of radius, diameter, circumference and Pi.
-Sir Cumference and the Dragon of Pi is available through these affiliate links at Amazon.com and Amazon.co.uk.

 Make a visual representation of Pi.